Designing And Laser Cutting Electronics Project Boxes Just Got Easier With This Must-Have Tutorial

 The size of your microcontroller will always determine the size of your enclosure, so those hoping to make a small electronics product will probably be using an itty bitty board such the Arduino Pro Micro like maker bitxbit did when building thier Arduino VU meter oled.

 At only 1.3” x .7”, the Pro Micro allows you to reduce the enclosure size without compromising functionality.
 Make sure to pay attention to the USB port; Keeping it accessible will make powering the product significantly easier.

 The world’s favorite single board computer, the Raspberry Pi (a.k.a.
 RasPi) deserves a respectable case of its own.
 Check out five of the coolest Raspberry Pi cases, including this wooden borg case, here.

 When making an official case for Raspberry Pi, there are a few things to consider:

 Raspberry Pi Model A & B

 The OG boards have two solid mounting holes, a smaller pin header, and bulky audio and video connections towards the rear of the board that make them incompatible with any cases or enclosure designs you’ll likely find today.

 Raspberry Pi B+

-Starting with the B+ model, the foundation simplified future case design by adding two more mounting holes and arranging them in a rectangular pattern, as well as combining and moving the audio/video connector to match with the power and HDMI port side.
+Starting with the B+ model, the foundation simplified future case design by not only adding two more mounting holes and arranging them in a rectangular pattern but also combining and moving the audio/video connector to match with the power and HDMI port side.
 So a B+ case is Raspberry Pi 2 case is a Raspberry Pi 3 case and so on.
 The model “A” variants are truncated toward the USB side, but they maintain the same mounting points and port locations as the model “B.” You can find some snazzy example RasPi case designs in these Nwazet enclosures.